RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

 We recently implemented "Turn Cards" for my Foundry v13 module adaptation of Masks: A New Generation.
 These serve as an enriched initiative tracker and are supposed to deeply integrate, providing an ongoing turn tracker/cooldown system that makes it clear which players in the encounter are available to act and when.
 I've finished my rough draft implementation, however there are several flaws and ways the design and implementation can be improved or completed.

 Please keep in mind that the code we have thus far is a VERY ROUGH DRAFT and I personally would love to revise it.
+There are a ton of critical bugs that MUST be fixed.

 ---